attributeerror39/uncreative_coding_with_python/uncreative_coding_with_python/setup_environment.md

 Click on `Environemnts` in the left pane, then click `create`

-Type a name, like `pyfyi` and the environment will be created
+Type a name, like `fpdf2` and the environment will be created

 Click on the `play` button right to the environment, open a terminal and type